 Each field in a database file can contain only the values specified in Table A-2.
 Free-format strings are not allowed.
 Table A-2 specifies whether a field contains a number or text.
 In all cases, when text is indicated, there is a reference to a code table that lists the permissible text values.
 References to “SIGRID Code Tables” denote codes used in earlier SIGRID versions and are re-produced in Appendix 5 for convenience.
 References to “IOC Codes” refer to the attribute code numbers in the Ice Objects Catalogue.
 The Catalogue is not copied here for sake of brevity.
 Usage should be consistent with the description in the Catalogue with one exception: no field separators (e.g. commas, brackets) are used in the dBase file.

 All fields have the fixed length as described below.
-If a field or a portion of a field is not used, it should be padded with ASCII blanks on the right.
-For example, if there are only two types of ice present, then the fields for ICEAPC would have two ASCII blanks padded on the right (e.g. ICEAPC=6010bb).
-In this same example, ICESOD would have the value bb9381bbbb and ICEFLZ would be 0502bb (where bb represents two ASCII blanks).
+If a field or a portion of a field is not used, it should be padded with commas on the right.
+For example, if there are only two types of ice present, then the fields for ICEAPC would have a commas padded on the right (e.g. ICEAPC=60,10,).
+In this same example, ICESOD would have the value ,93,81,, and ICEFLZ would be 05,02, (commas indicate the absence of additional ice SOD).

 Unused Fields